Skip to content

 The All Webhooks section will show your Splunk webhook

-It will take about ten minutes or so for the configuration to fully propagate through the infrastructure of Cloudflare Area 1, and for events to start to appear in your searches.
+It will take about ten minutes or so for the configuration to fully propagate through the infrastructure of Email Security (formerly Area 1), and for events to start to appear in your searches.
 Once the configuration is propagated, events will start to appear in your instance of Splunk.